-Whether you and your little one are preparing for a trail dance session or have a little experience with dance already, it’s a good idea to understand what’s best to bring along.
+Whether you and your little one are preparing for a trial dance session or have a little experience with dance already, it’s a good idea to understand what’s best to bring along.

 Having the right items helps ensure that your child can keep their focus, energy, and excitement on their actual dancing, rather than worrying about if they’re fully prepared.